codercreative/tip-calculator-app/README.md

 - **Input Order**

-  - The input fields have been reordered for a more intuitive user flow:
+  - I adjusted the input field order in order to create a smoother user experience.
+Now, users are guided through this sequence:
-    1. Enter the bill amount
+    - Enter the bill amount
-    2. Enter the number of people
+    - Enter the number of people
-    3. Select the tip percentages
+    - Select the tip percentages

 - **Tip Percentages**

-  - The fixed tip amounts have been updated to more realistic values (The original design included a tip amount of 50%)
+  - I modified the fixed tip amounts to reflect percentages that users might more commonly choose.
+For example, the original design included a 50% tip, which I adjusted to a more typical range.

 - **Result Labels**
-  - I also changed the results to Tip Amount/person, Total Tip, and Total Bill (instead of Tip Amount/person, and Total/person) as that made more sense to me.
+  - I updated the result labels to provide clearer information.
+The new labels show Tip Amount/person, Total Tip, and Total Bill (instead of Tip Amount/person and Total/person), which I found to be more intuitive for users.

 **Other Notes:**